ScottLogic/blog/_posts/2018-03-20-mock-the-backend-with-node.md

 title: Mock the Back-End with Node
 date: 2018-03-20 00:00:00 Z
 categories:
-- alee
 - Tech
 tags:
 - JavaScript
 author: alee
 summary: Mock the back-end of your web application, using Node.js, to make developing and testing the front-end easier.
 layout: default_post
 ---